hpcc-systems/Visualization/README.md

 * Visualizations
 * HPCC Platform browser/node.js connectors and utilities

-All packages are available for use independently and are published to the NPM repository under the "@hpcc-js" scope name.
-They have also been designed to be "unpkg", "AMD", "commonjs", "IIFE", "WebPack", "Rollup.js" friendly (where possible).
+All packages are available for use independently and are published to the NPM repository under the [@hpcc-js](https://www.npmjs.com/~hpcc-js) scope name.

+They support all modern browsers including:
+* IE 11
+* Chrome
+* Firefox
+* Edge

+They support the following module formats:
+* iife
+* commonjs
+* AMD
+* UMD
+* es6
+* unpkg

+And work well with JavaScript bundlers:
+* WebPack
+* Rollup.js

 ## Hello World Example